Q0h313th/weird-linux-utils/README.md

 - create a Makefile to compile `writer.c`
 - modify `finder-test.sh` to uncomment `make`
 - use `syslog.h` to write to `/var/logs`

+## Assignment 3 part 1
+- write wrappers for execvp and fork